friends-of-tutorials/securely-transfer-messages/README.md

 ### 1.1 confidentiality

+Data may only be read or modified by authorized users, both when accessing stored data and during data transmission.

 * https://en.wikipedia.org/wiki/Information_security#Confidentiality

 ### 1.2 integrity

+Data may not be changed unnoticed.
+All changes must be traceable.

 * https://en.wikipedia.org/wiki/Information_security#Integrity

 ### 1.3 availability

+All changes must be traceable.
+Prevention of system failures.
+Access to data must be guaranteed within an agreed timeframe.

 * https://en.wikipedia.org/wiki/Information_security#Availability

 ### 1.4 authenticity

+Authenticity refers to the characteristics of the authenticity, verifiability and trustworthiness of an object.

 * https://en.wikipedia.org/wiki/Message_authentication